 Selling smartphones at affordable prices has helped Xiaomi gain a significant following in countries like China and India previously and now it hopes to expand its influence across the globe through expanded distribution and better marketing tactics.

-Now that you are familiar with how Xiaomi has framed upon the marketing mix model, let us now go through its marketing strategies in the following sections.
+Now that you are familiar with how Xiaomi has framed the marketing mix model, let us now go through the marketing strategy of Xiaomi in the following sections.

 Marketing Strategy of Xiaomi

-With rising competition in the market as well as changing customer behaviours, the company has started focusing on its marketing efforts by increasing its marketing spends year on year.
+With rising competition in the market as well as changing customer behaviours, the company has started focusing on its marketing efforts by increasing its marketing spending year after year.

-With that being said, let us go through some of the common as well as unique marketing measures used by Xiaomi to maintains its relevance in the market.
+With that being said, let us go through the common as well as unique marketing strategy of Xiaomi to maintain its relevance in the market.

 Brand Ambassadors of Xiaomi

-Brand ambassadors are the voice of your brand, your face and your ears as well.
-They’re the ones that get to spread your message to a larger audience that most likely wouldn’t be aware of your brand if it weren’t for them.
+Brand ambassadors are the voice of your brand, your face, and your ears as well.
+They’re the ones who get to spread your message to a larger audience that most likely wouldn’t be aware of your brand if it weren’t for them.

 Xiaomi India has signed Ranveer Singh as its brand ambassador to promote its products in India.
-It very recently signed Sonu Sood for promoting the Redmi brand of products.
+It very recently signed Sonu Sood to promote the Redmi brand of products.

 Signing Ranveer Singh is a master move as he’s the A-lister in the Bollywood scene currently and this helps Xiaomi to distinguish itself from its competitors.
 The signing of Sonu Sood can also be considered a master move given how Sonu Sood has been in the news for a while for his good works during the pandemic.